 jueves, 31 de octubre de 2019

-Elephantiasis is also sometimes projected as if it were an isolated disease, of sudden onset or with no apparent cause, and that the best first-line treatment option in developing counties is basic patient self-care (washing and elevation of limbs), or surgery by radical debulking technique (Charles Procedure) if the first treatment option is unresponsive.
-Read more about what is the best treatment option for lymphedema HERE.
+Elephantiasis is also occasionally projected as if it were an isolated disease or of sudden onset, and futhermore, that the best first-line treatment option is only basic patient self-care (washing and elevation of limbs, and use of footwear), or surgery by radical debulking technique (Charles Procedure) if the first treatment option is unresponsive.
+Health organizations and countries with this social and health approach, do not contemplate or cover the necessary specialized lymphatic therapy and compression garments for lymphedema.

-On a medical level, if a disease manifests with pain and has serious complications, it is considered a priority healthcare issue that needs prompt and regular treatment.
-As for elephantiasis, if it is presented as primarily related to filariasis, this subjectively implies that it is not a risk factor for the other causes of lymphedema.
-If elephantiasis is also presented as a disease in itself or of spontaneous onset, this also implies that there is no need to treat lymphatic dysfunction early and in its initial stages.
-See a video of elephantiasis treatment HERE.
+At a medical level, if a disease manifests with pain or serious complications, it is considered a priority healthcare issue that needs prompt and regular treatment.
+As for the elephantiasis stage, if it is presented as primarily related to filariasis and with no need for specialized treatment (Lymphatic Therapy), this may lead to the perception that chronic lymphatic venous dysfunction is not a risk factor for severe complications.

 REFERENCES

-(Pinch on the texts to read the following Research Articles)
+(Click on the texts to read the research articles)

 SCIENTIFIC SOCIETIES

-DIAGNOSE AND TREATMENT
+TREATMENT

 • WHAT KIND OF DOCTOR TREATS LYMPHEDEMA/LYMPHOEDEMA - WHICH MEDICAL SPECIALITIES ARE RELATED TO LYMPHEDEMA